reshinto/Basic_technologies_revision/projectManagementTools/gradle/readme.md

       testLogging {  // change logging behavior
-        events 'started', 'skipped', 'failed'  // show on console the test events }
+        events 'started', 'skipped', 'failed'  // show on console the test events exceptionFormat 'full'  // gives a deeper hint on what is actually wrong }
     }
     ```